infinum/android-sentinel/README.md

 - `DatabaseTool` - a wrapper interface with a name *Database* for any database viewers
 - `ReportTool` - a wrapper interface with a name *Report* for any crash reporting tools
 - `BluetoothTool` - a wrapper interface with a name *Bluetooth* for any Bluetooth loggers
-- `DistributionTool` - a wrapper interface with a name *Google Play* for any logic opening Play
+- `DistributionTool` - a wrapper interface with a name *Distribution* for any release distribution channels
 - `DesignTool` - a wrapper interface with a name *Design* for any design utilities

 #### Independent implementations